pythonJaRvis/pythonJaRvis.github.io/index.md

 The CVEs of html , numpy , lxml,psutil don't relate to  Python , we don't care them.

 #### 3. Vulnerable projects using dependency analysis

+The 43 python projects out of the top 200 Highly-starred projects are listed in [file](Jarvis/reproducing_RQ12_setup/projects_case_study.txt)

 ##### sherlock